anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 However, if you're already storing your datasets on Azure Blob Storage, mounting the respective containers directly to DBFS allows you to directly process them with _Anovos_.

-## Anovos on Azure Databricks using DBFS
+## _Anovos_ on Azure Databricks using DBFS

 The following steps are required for running _Anovos_ workloads on Azure Databricks that process datasets stored on DBFS.

 ### Step 1: Installing _Anovos_ on Azure Databricks
-To make _Anovos_ available on Azure Databricks, you need to provide a so-called wheel file that contains the _Anovos_ Python package.
+To make _Anovos_ available on Azure Databricks, you need to provide access to the _Anovos_ Python package.

 The easiest way is to point Azure Databricks to the [current release of _Anovos_ on the Python Package Index (PyPI)](https://pypi.org/project/anovos/).
-(This is where `pip install anovos` goes to fetch the wheel file when installing from the terminal.)
+(This is where `pip install anovos` goes to fetch _Anovos_ when installing from the terminal.)
 This has the advantage that you will get a well-tested and stable version of _Anovos_.

 Unless you need to make custom modifications to _Anovos_ or need access to new features or bugfixes that have not been released yet, we recommend to go with this option.
 In this case, you can directly go to Step 2.
+(We will configure Azure Databricks to retrieve the correct _Anovos_ Python package as part of Step 4.)

 #### Alternative: Manually uploading a wheel file